Updated March 20, 2026 · By Jake Embers

 What to Avoid

 Skip those cheap dial thermometers that come with most grills.
 They're slow, inaccurate, and basically useless.
 Also avoid thermometers with probes thinner than 2mm - they bend easily and give inconsistent readings.
+I wasted $20 on a flimsy dial thermometer during my first year of grilling that never gave me a consistent reading.

 How to Use a Meat Thermometer Correctly